phone_enabled

 Solar energy production in the United States

-In the United States, the proportion of electricity generated from solar energy saw a 15.7% increase from December to January.
-On the other hand, solar energy production experienced a significant 42.6% increase nationwide between January 2024 and January 2025.
+In the United States, the proportion of electricity generated from solar energy saw a 12.1% decrease from September to October.
+Nationwide, solar energy production experienced a 20.6% increase between October 2024 and October 2025.

-The following table ranks the best and worst states for solar energy production (shown in thousand megawatt-hours) in December 2024 and January 2025, number 1 represents the best state for solar energy production.
+The following table ranks the best and worst states for solar energy production (shown in thousand megawatt-hours) in September and October, number 1 represents the best state for solar energy production.
 The table also highlights the solar energy generation percentage change from month to month.
-Alabama, Alaska, Georgia, New Hampshire, South Dakota, and North Dakota did not report solar energy production in December.
+Alabama, Alaska, New Hampshire, and North Dakota did not report solar energy production in October 2025.

 Solar power production by state